 At first, studies on culture functioned as an independent variable that has a dominant influence on performance (Kotter and Heskett, 1992).
-Referring to the concept of McKensey 7S framework, it was mentioned that share value means the accumulation of organization's values as an outcome of interaction between strategies and structure, system, staff, skills, and style.
+Referring to the concept of McKensey's framework, it was mentioned that share value means the accumulation of organization's values as an outcome of interaction between strategies and structure, system, style, staff, as well as skills (Priyono, 2004).
 The development of researches on culture is broadening, and some researchers described the characteristics of culture according to the organization climate.
-For example, Pearse and Bear (1998) classified the typology of culture that can encourage the performance of managers into Apollo and Athena culture types.
+For example, Pearseand Bean (1998) classified the typology of culture that can encourage the performance of managers into Apollo and Athena culture types.
+Meanwhile, in his research, Zwaan (2006) divided culture into more varied types, which are Zeus, Apollo, Athena andDionysus.

-Bourantas et al. (1990) confirmed that, as a continuum, culture is only divided into two types, Apollo and Athena, which have extremely opposite characteristics.
-The characteristics of Apollo culture are for example: task planning system is more formal and centralistic with fixed and hierarchical plans, and it uses a rigid bureaucracy and commando system (Pearse and Bear, 1998; Zang, 2009).
-The recommendation of research by Glaister et al. (2008) was that future researchers need to consider the probability of culture as a contingency variable in testing the effect of FSP on performance.
+Borantaset. al., (1990) inPriyono (2004) confirmed that, as a continuum, culture is only divided into two types, Apollo and Athena, which have extremely opposite characteristics.
+The characteristics of Apollo culture are for example: task planning system is more formal and centralistic with fixed and hierarchical plans, and it uses a rigid bureaucracy and commando system (Pearseand Bean, 1998; Zang, 2009).
+The recommendation of research by Glaister et al. (2008) was that future researchers need to consider the probability of culture as a contingency variable in testing the effect of FSP on performance because the benefit of FSP will be stronger when an organization has a culture that tends to use decentralization pattern and give freedom to managers to innovate according to their own tasks and responsibilities.

 2.8.
-Research Model and Hypotheses
+Research Model and Hypothesis

-The research model was established on two main foundations: first, the empirical researches on the relationship between strategic planning and company performance have not come to conclusions; second, some weaknesses in research methodology encourage the need for harmony between strategic formulation and several contingency variables, such as organizational context as a moderatic variable.
-In this study, the factors of organizational context to be considered in establishing the moderating effect on the relationship between strategic planning and company performance were environmental turbulence, organization structure, company size, and organization culture.
+The research model was established on two main foundations: first, the empirical researches on the relationship between strategic planning and company performance have not come to conclusions; second, some weaknesses in research methodology encourage the need for harmony between strategic formulation and several contingency variables, such as organizational context as a moderation variable.
+In this study, the factors of organizational context to be considered in establishing the moderating effect on the relationship between strategic planning and company performance were environmental turbulence, organization structure, organization size, and organization culture.
 From the aforementioned explanation, the conceptual framework of this research can be illustrated as in Figure 1.